EMERGENCY RELIEF, DEVELOPMENT AID AND PEACEBUILDING

 Our humanitarian actions are guided by the International Humanitarian Law, which includes both aid to, and protection of, the civilian population, as well as the fundamental principles of humanity, impartiality, neutrality, and independence.
 LM International is a signatory of the Code of Conduct of the International Committee of the Red Cross (ICRC).

-The International Aid Services (IAS)-Sweden who in 2019 was incorporated into LM International was one of the founding members of the Core Humanitarian Standard (CHS) Alliance.
-LM International’s adherence to the CHS Alliance’s commitments to measure and improve the quality of our assistance is essential in upholding the necessary operational standards.
+The International Aid Services (IAS)-Sweden, which in 2019 was incorporated into LM International, was one of the founding members of the Core Humanitarian Standard (CHS) Alliance.
+In 2024, LM International became a certified member, fully adhering to the CHS Alliance’s commitments to measure and improve quality, upholding all necessary operational standards.
 We also adhere to other regulatory frameworks such as the SPHERE Project’s Humanitarian Charter and Minimum Standards in Disaster Response.
-In our development projects we follow the Sustainable Development Goals and wider UN Agenda 2030.
+In our development projects, we follow the Sustainable Development Goals and the broader UN Agenda 2030.
 LM International is also part of the cluster coordination.

 Rights-based approach